Business & Government

 The University has relationships with universities and organisations at home and around the world.

-Find out more about CDU's partnerships.
+Find out more about CDU's partnerships in the annual report.

 CDU is a nationally recognised university that can help you achieve your goals in a supportive and friendly environment.
 When studying at CDU you will enjoy living in a tropical location, while making life-long friends with other students from a variety of multi-cultural backgrounds.
 It won’t take you long to feel at home with CDU.